38 cm SK L/45 gun

-The first guns saw service in fixed positions (for example at Verdun in February 1916), but the lengthy preparation time required for the concrete emplacements was a severe drawback and a railroad mount was designed to increase the gun's mobility.
+The first guns saw service in fixed positions (for example at Verdun in February 1916) but the lengthy preparation time required for the concrete emplacements was a serious problem and a railroad mount was designed to increase the gun's mobility.
 The latter variants participated in the 1918 German spring offensives and the Second Battle of the Marne.

-One gun, Batterie Pommern, was captured in Koekelare (16 October 1918) by the Belgians at the end of the war and the seven surviving cannons were destroyed in 1921 and 1922.
+One gun, Batterie Pommern, was captured in Koekelare (16 October 1918) by the Belgians at the end of the war and the seven surviving guns were destroyed in 1921 and 1922.